nt-hung/nt-hung.github.io/_pages/books.md

 author_profile: true
 ---

-This is a list of my favorite books that I really enjoyed reading them and believe they are great sources to build our knowledge in the areas of control, estimation, optimization, and robotics.
+This is a list of my favorite books that I really enjoyed reading them and believe they are great materials to build our knowledge in the areas of control engineering and robotics.

 ## Applied mathematics